akashgiricse/lets-quiz/README.md

 ### Leaderboard features:

 * Leaderboard is a shorted list according to the score obtained by the user.
-* If two users have same score, the user who has signed up earlier will have good ranking than the one who joines late.
+* If two users have the same score, the user who has signed up earlier will have a good ranking than the one who joins late.
 * Leaderboard is open to all.
 No login required.

 ### Administrative features:

 * Only admin can add questions.
 * Admin can add questions and modify them until they are not marked as *Has been published?*
-* Once a question has been published, it can neither be modify nor can be accessed.
+* Once a question has been published, it can neither be modified nor can be accessed.
 Admin can only see a list of questions.
 * Admin can search questions by question text or choice text.
 * Admin can filter questions based on whether the questions have been published or not.

-## Getting started with development
+## Getting started with the development
 Dependencies:
 - Python 3.6.x
 - Django 1.11.x